Horsepower: Nominal horsepower

 Nominal horsepower (nhp) is an early 19th-century rule of thumb used to estimate the power of steam engines.
 It assumed a steam pressure of 7 psi.

 Nominal horsepower = 7 × area of piston in square inches × equivalent piston speed in feet per minute/33,000.

 For paddle ships, the Admiralty rule was that the piston speed in feet per minute was taken as 129.7 × (stroke)1/3.38.
 For screw steamers, the intended piston speed was used.

 The stroke (or length of stroke) was the distance moved by the piston measured in feet.

 For the nominal horsepower to equal the actual power it would be necessary for the mean steam pressure in the cylinder during the stroke to be 7 psi and for the piston speed to be that generated by the assumed relationship for paddle ships.

-The French Navy used the same definition of nominal horse power as the Royal Navy.
+The French Navy used the same definition of nominal horsepower as the Royal Navy.